skandydoc/PDF-Splitter/README.md

 # PDF Splitter

 A simple, efficient application for splitting large PDF files into smaller ones with a maximum page count.
+(This tool was vibe Coded using Cursor - Credits to all the shoulders on which this tool stands.)

 ## Features